 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when making a management request.
+Changes take effect when dot11WNMRqstRowStatus is set to Active.

-"This attribute indicates the target data rate, in 0.5Mb/s units, at which the STA transmits Location Track Notification frames.
+This attribute indicates the target data rate, in 0.5Mb/s units, at which the STA transmits Location Track Notification frames.
 A value of 0 indicates the STA transmits Location Track Notification frames at a rate chosen by the STA transmitting the Location Track Notification frames."

 ::= { dot11WNMRequestEntry 45 }